 An illustration of the physical dimensions of the Canon 250D vis-à-vis a credit card is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.

-The table below summarizes the key physical specs of the Canon 250D alongside a set of comparators.
-If you want to review a camera pair side-by-side, just select a right-side comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+The table below summarizes the key physical specs of the Canon 250D alongside a set of similar cameras.
+If you want to review a particular camera pair side-by-side, just move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The Canon 250D was launched in the US market at a price of $599.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 The size of the imaging sensor is a crucial determinant of image quality.
 All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.